 One of the most clinically relevant ways to make the diagnosis of psychopathy is the Psychopathy Checklist, a clinical scale that offers researchers and clinicians a reliable and valid assessment of psychopathy.
 This measure was inspired, in large part by strong dissatisfaction with how psychopathy was previously defined and measured.

 Originally the assessment was intended for research with forensic populations.
 In later years, as psychopathy became more prevalent, its use spread to the criminal justice system and eventually to psychologists and psychiatrists working in traditional mental health settings.

 The personality traits and characteristics that go along with psychopathy are similar to sociopathy.
 The biggest distinction is that psychopaths exhibit these at much higher levels.

 When we think of a psychopath, we probably drum up a movie version of an ax-wielding maniac.
-In reality, there are people who would be classified as psychopaths in all walks of life.
-Some researchers have even indicated that many business leaders may actually fall into the category of psychopath or sociopath.
+In reality, some people would be classified as psychopaths from all walks of life.
+Some researchers have even indicated that many business leaders may fall into the category of psychopath or sociopath.

 Some of the signs that might indicate a person is a psychopath include:

 - They are excellent in social situations – Some might even call these people charming.
 They know exactly what to say and do to put others at ease.

 - They are extremely manipulative – They have the potential to manipulate others to get what they want, and in some instances, simply for the pleasure of manipulating.
 Regardless of the motivation, psychopaths know how to make the people around them do what they want.

 - They lack remorse and empathy – Psychopaths are typically lacking these important human characteristics.
 They neither feel bad when they hurt others or feel bad for people in pain.